spattisson/zaproxy/FAQscanapis.md

 If you dont have any of these things then post to the [ZAP User Group](https://groups.google.com/group/zaproxy-users) explaining what you are trying to do and the problems you are having.

+For more details see this blog post: https://zaproxy.blogspot.com/2017/06/scanning-apis-with-zap.html

 ---

 [Back to the FAQ](FAQtoplevel)